How to Grind Coffee Beans Without a Grinder: 6 Simple Ways

 - Once the beans are broken, continue pressing down on the blade, pulling the blade slightly towards you to make the grind finer.

 6. A Food Processor

 Like a blender, this is really a larger version of the blade grinder - you know, the kind that isn't as good as a burr grinder for consistency of particle size or adjustability.
-However, this is all about survival, so if you're stuck in a vacation rental with no way to grind your coffee apart from a Cuisinart, here's how to preserve your sanity without having to resort to the drive-through espresso stand every morning.
+However, this is all about survival, so if you're stuck in a vacation rental with no way to make coffee grounds apart from a Cuisinart, here's how to preserve your sanity without having to resort to the drive-through espresso stand every morning.

-How To Grind Coffee With A Food Processor
+How To Grind Coffee With A Processor

 - Use the "pulse" technique on your processor, grinding in short bursts.
 For best results, tilt the processor slightly from side to side while grinding; this causes the larger portions of the beans to move into the blades.